With U.S. stocks near record highs, some investors prep for volatility

-NEW YORK As U.S. stocks close in on new record highs, some investors are betting on a return of the wild ride that marked the first two months of the year.
+NEW YORK, June 10 As U.S. stocks close in on new record highs, some investors are betting on a return of the wild ride that marked the first two months of the year.

 Their reasoning: the bounce-back in commodity prices that fueled much of the 13.3-percent rally in the Standard & Poor's 500 index since its February lows is leveling off.